 Know the question types

-There are different types of questions ranging from MCQs, true/false, and others.
+There are different types of questions ranging from MCQs to true/false, and others.
 You should have a plan to tackle each type.
 For example, in MCQs, cancel out the most obvious wrong answer.
 In this way, you can get a step closer to the right answer.

 In true/false questions read the whole sentence before making a judgment.
 Most of the time, students tick the answer after reading half a sentence.
 There are questions designed to confuse the student and get them to tick the wrong answer quickly.